 The first thing I did is trying to read all writings about portfolios to be inspired and to see what other people think, or what are their expectations.

-After the reading part, I can say that I searched for portfolios of designers from all over the world to see what is done in practice.
+After the reading part, I can say that I searched for portfolios from all over the world to see what is done in practice.
 Whether it's a visual designer, illustrator, or UX designer.

 When it comes to designing, a simple, comprehensible, and clear interface was always my first choice.
 I didn't want it to be an over-designed and experimental portfolio.